bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*replica.fetch.response.max.bytes*
+#replica.fetch.response.max.bytes#
 ----------------------------------

 Maximum bytes expected for the entire fetch response.
-Records are fetched in batches, and if the first record batch in the first non- empty partition of the fetch is larger than this value, the record batch will still be returned to ensure that progress can be made.
+Records are fetched in batches, and if the first record batch in the first non-empty partition of the fetch is larger than this value, the record batch will still be returned to ensure that progress can be made.
 As such, this is not an absolute maximum.
-The maximum record batch size accepted by the broker is defined via message.max.bytes (broker config) or max.message.bytes (topic config).
+The maximum record batch size accepted by the broker is defined via `message.max.bytes` (broker config) or `max.message.bytes` (topic config).

 Type: int